2184-Aditya-Kumar-Singh/KIIT_ChatApp/README.md

 ## Guide to run app

-1.Only accessible for Kiitian, i.e Kiit Email
+1.Only accessible for Kiitian, i.e Kiit Email.
-2.Image and Voice sending feature is yet to be released 3.To chat privately with someone, search there KIIT email id in private chat section 4.Groups will be visible to you based on your selected interests, which can be updated later in my profile section 5.Contact 22052184@kiit.ac.in for any assistance or complaints regarding this application
+2.Image and Voice sending feature is yet to be released.
+3.To chat privately with someone, search there KIIT email id in private chat section.
+4.Groups will be visible to you based on your selected interests, which can be updated later in my profile section.
+5.Contact 22052184@kiit.ac.in for any assistance or complaints regarding this application.

 ---